 When choosing the window, you will also need to define:

 - Glass tint: Clear, smoked or black tinted.
-The tint not only ensures better privacy but also protects against solar heat.
+The tint not only guarantees better privacy but also protects against solar heat.

 - Glazing: Single glazing is more economical but offers limited insulation, or double glazing for optimal thermal and acoustic protection.